stefanZorcic/scaling-book/applied-training.md

 {% details Click here for the answer, once you've thought about it! %}

 **Answer**: First let's check to see if this will even fit.
-We know that we'll be comms-bound if our per-chip batch size is less than $$2 \cdot 2550^2 / F = 453$$.
+We know that we'll be comms-bound if our per-chip batch size is less than $2550^2 / 2F = 113$.
 As we saw above, we're slightly above this.
 So that's great!
 Now to pick the optimal amount of FSDP, we can use the formula

 $$X_{opt} = \sqrt{\frac{2BN}{F}} = \sqrt{\frac{2 \cdot 4.19e6 \cdot 8960}{28672}} = 1618$$